AnchalSharma20/FSJS-iNeuron/FSJS/readme.md

 Overall, useEffect is a versatile and powerful hook in React that enables you to manage side effects, handle asynchronous operations, and control the lifecycle of functional components.
 It promotes clean code organization, encapsulation of side effects, and efficient rendering.

-# Q.44 Explain Context Api and create a minor project on it
-- Create dashboard and with button on clicking on that change theme to dark and light

-# Q.45 Explain useReducer and Its advantages.
+# Q.9 Explain useReducer and Its advantages.

 😃**Solution :**